 How will research and discoveries at the center help to prevent cancer?

-At the Bahl Center, teams of renowned scientists and researchers will have the resources and cutting-edge technologies they need to gain an understanding of the pathogenesis of cancer, how it spreads and how it can be stopped.
-The center’s unique program, with an area of concentration in the critical fields of cancer cell metabolomics and lipidomics, will expand the scope of discovery from basic science to applied research to diagnostics and prognostics.
+At the Bahl Center, teams of renowned scientists and researchers have the resources and cutting-edge technologies they need to gain an understanding of the pathogenesis of cancer, how it spreads and how it can be stopped.
+The center’s unique program, with an area of concentration in the critical fields of cancer cell metabolomics and lipidomics, are expanding the scope of discovery from basic science to applied research to diagnostics and prognostics.

-The cyclotron and positron emission tomography (PET) scanners at the Bahl Center will allow researchers to visualize, in real time, the metabolic processes of cancer cells on a molecular level.
-The cyclotron will create carbon 11 (C-11) radioactive isotopes on site, which will be injected and act as tracers for PET scanning.
-Researchers will be able to collect vast amounts of new data to document and analyze how cancer cells grow, multiply and respond to treatment regimens, which can lead to the creation of improved novel therapeutics tailored to an individual’s specific cancer.
+The cyclotron and positron emission tomography (PET) scanners at the Bahl Center allow researchers to visualize, in real time, the metabolic processes of cancer cells on a molecular level.
+The cyclotron can create carbon 11 (C-11) radioactive isotopes on site, which can then be injected and act as tracers for PET scanning.
+Researchers are able to collect vast amounts of new data to document and analyze how cancer cells grow, multiply and respond to treatment regimens, which can lead to the creation of improved novel therapeutics tailored to an individual’s specific cancer.

 The implications for the future development of cancer preventatives, diagnostics and therapeutics are enormous.
 What the actual discoveries will be is impossible to know, but as with all disease, prevention and early detection are the goals.

 How will the center impact related public health issues?